 Emperors and generals have ridden into cities in triumphal processions in the annals of human history.
-But none of them has captured the imagination of the masses or has such enduring appeal to people across all cultures and nations like the entry of Jesus to Jerusalem on Palm Sunday two thousand years ago amidst the cries of “Hosanna.”… Read the rest
+But none of them have captured the imagination of the masses or have had such enduring appeal to people across all cultures and nations like the entry of Jesus into Jerusalem on Palm Sunday two thousand years ago amidst the cries of “Hosanna.”… Read the rest

 Who has not been inspired by a teacher?
 Somewhere at the back of our minds stands at least one or two who showed us light and pointed out to us the path we need to travel.… Read the rest

 It is with great happiness that I stand here to welcome all of you.

 As the Chairman of this Film festival I can say that it was a great run-up to this exciting moment.… Read the rest

 Welcome all to the 74th Independence day.
 This time we are celebrating in the midst of a global crisis due to Covid-19.… Read the rest

 … Read the rest